Strategy models & frameworks

 The Cascade Model of Strategy shows that strategy is the inter-connection between a destination, the value of getting there and the handful of core methods by which you get there.
 Strategy Mapping is the process that connects this cascade of goals together using why-how logic.

-The Cascade Model of Strategy and Strategy Mapping feature in Mike’s book ‘The Strategy Manual: A step-by-step guide to the transformational change of anything‘ and is also covered in our Strategy Master Workshops.
+The Cascade Model of Strategy and Strategy Mapping feature in Mike’s book ‘The Strategy Manual: A step-by-step guide to the transformational change of anything‘ and are also covered in our Strategy Master Workshops.

 How do I use it?